URiem/worldtravellog/README.md

 ### Header and Navigation

 Navbar with logo, page name, and links.
-Different links are visible for unauthenticated users, authenticated users, and the admin user.
+Different links are visible for unauthenticated users and authenticated.
 Active links are rendered in black as opposed to the default grey.
 On small to medium screens the navigation links are displayed as a collapsible burger menu.
 A dropdown menu for country categories is available on all screen sizes.

 - **Default navbar for unregistered user**